leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 ## terminals

-Terminal challenges were usually a little easier, but absolutely a blast overall.
-Once completed, they would reveal vital hints for the main objectives, so clearing them was really important.
+Once completed, terminal challanges would reveal vital hints for the main objectives, so clearing them was really useful and fun!

 ### unescape tmux